Instituto Nacional del Cáncer

 Clinical trials are listed in PDQ and can be found online at NCI's website.
 Many cancer doctors who take part in clinical trials are also listed in PDQ.
 For more information, call the Cancer Information Service 1-800-4-CANCER (1-800-422-6237).

 PDQ is a registered trademark.
 The content of PDQ documents can be used freely as text.
 It cannot be identified as an NCI PDQ cancer information summary unless the whole summary is shown and it is updated regularly.
 However, a user would be allowed to write a sentence such as “NCI’s PDQ cancer information summary about breast cancer prevention states the risks in the following way: [include excerpt from the summary].”

 The best way to cite this PDQ summary is:

-PDQ® Supportive and Palliative Care Editorial Board.
-PDQ Cognitive Impairment in Adults with Non−Central Nervous System Cancers.
+PDQ® Integrative, Alternative, and Complementary Therapies Editorial Board.
+PDQ Topics in Integrative, Alternative, and Complementary Therapies.
 Bethesda, MD: National Cancer Institute.
 Updated

 Images in this summary are used with permission of the author(s), artist, and/or publisher for use in the PDQ summaries only.
 If you want to use an image from a PDQ summary and you are not using the whole summary, you must get permission from the owner.
 It cannot be given by the National Cancer Institute.
 Information about using the images in this summary, along with many other images related to cancer can be found in Visuals Online.
 Visuals Online is a collection of more than 2,000 scientific images.